 - The Just Kick It Kick-Off/Safe Fall Break Event was an event sponsored by the Center for Health Education & Wellness to raise awareness regarding National Substance Abuse Prevention Month.
-The purpose of the Kick-Off event was to bring awareness to issues around substance misuse and inform students, staff, and faculty of opportunities around Fall Break and other events throughout the month of October 2017.
-379 individuals participated in the event. - The Just Kick It Recovery Fair was an event hosted by the Center for Health Education and Wellness in the fall semester of 2017 during National Substance Abuse Prevention Month.
-Approximately 292 students attended the event, which was sponsored by seven campus partners, local mental health treatment
+The purpose of the Kick-Off event was to bring awareness to issues around substance misuse and inform students, staff, and faculty of opportunities around Fall Break and other events throughout the month of October 2018.
+344 individuals participated in the event. - The Just Kick It Recovery Fair was an event hosted by the Center for Health Education and Wellness in the fall semester of 2018 during National Substance Abuse Prevention Month.
+219 students attended the event, which was sponsored by seven campus partners, local mental health treatment facilities, and recovery support community resources.
+Participants received information about resources in the community for individuals needing support for recovery from substance use disorders.

-- facilities, and recovery support community resources.
-Participants received information about resources in the community for individuals needing support for recovery from substance use disorders. - Masculinity: More than a Mask program is designed for men to provide a space to explore the norms around gender identity, specifically masculinity, and to create positive change in their world around violence against women.
+- Masculinity: More than a Mask program is designed for men to provide a space to explore the norms around gender identity, specifically masculinity, and to create positive change in their world around violence against women.
 The program launched in fall 2017.
-There were 2 programs facilitated with 23 participants. - Volunteers Speak UP!
+In 2018, there were 2 programs facilitated with 44 participants. - Volunteers Speak UP!
 FYS (First-Year Studies) program is designed for First-Year Studies students.
 It introduces students to bystander intervention and serves as an overview of issues addressed in the other VSU programs.
 Available resources are provided during the program as well as how to promote a Vols Help Vols culture at UT and beyond.
 The program educates the University of Tennessee community around prevention, bystander intervention, and campus and community resources.
-There were 21 programs conducted with a total of 350 student contacts in 2017. - Volunteers Speak UP!
+There were 23 programs conducted with a total of 357 student contacts in 2018. - Volunteers Speak UP!
 Fraternity Men is a program designed specifically for male students in Greek letter organizations.
 The interactive discussion based program educates students on sexual assault and how to apply their fraternal values to being an active bystander.
 Students share ways to intervene in situations where someone is in a potentially dangerous situation.
-The Volunteers Speak UP!
-Fraternity Men program launched in fall 2017.
+There were 4 programs conducted with a total of 59 student contacts in 2018.

 Volunteers Speak UP!
 RSVP (Relationship & Sexual Violence Prevention) program includes information on consent, how to provide support to someone who has been sexually assaulted, how to be an active bystander, and stalking.
 The RSVP program concludes with resources and how to promote a VOLS HELP VOLS culture at UT and beyond.
 RSVP is focused on preventing sexual assault, relationship violence and stalking.
 The program educates the University of Tennessee community around prevention, bystander intervention, and campus and community resources.
-There were 16 programs conducted with a total of 393 student contacts in 2017.
+There were 10 programs conducted with a total of 268 student contacts in 2018.

 Volunteers Speak UP!
 Alcohol Edition serves to address and reduce risks related to concerning drinking behavior, over-consumption of alcohol, and other alcohol-related injuries, deaths, or other incidents.
 The Alcohol Edition program includes information on how to recognize alcohol overdose, care-taking skills when someone has overdosed, how to be an active bystander, and ways to Speak UP!
-10 programs were held in 2017 with a total of 459 student participants.
+13 programs were held in 2018 with a total of 244 student participants.